Handheld Sweet Potato Casserole without Nuts

 Sweet potato casserole is a Thanksgiving classic.
 Who can resist the combination of sweet potatoes topped with fluffy marshmallows?
 This twist gives you all that flavor in a little handheld package – perfect for big Thanksgiving or Friendsgiving celebrations.

 There are a million takes on sweet potato casserole but these mini boats are unlike anything I’ve ever tried.
-Mashed sweet potatoes flavored with cinnamon, butter (it is Thanksgiving after all!), brown sugar and maple syrup.
+Mashed sweet potatoes flavored with cinnamon, butter (it is Thanksgiving after all!), brown sugar, and maple syrup.
 That would be great on its own, right?

-But put in in an Old El Paso Mini Soft Tortilla Taco Boat and magic happens.
+But put it in an Old El Paso Mini Soft Tortilla Taco Boat and magic happens.
 The edges of the tortilla boats crisp up perfectly and the marshmallows are like icing on the cake.
 It’s the perfect handheld sweet potato casserole.

 I envision these being perfect for a big Friendsgiving celebrating or a Thanksgiving where you want to be traditional, but not same ol’ same ol’ traditional.
 Traditional with a twist.
 These are your answer to that dilemma.
-If you want more fun ideas, try twice baked sweet potatoes or sweet potato bread pudding.
+If you want more fun sweet potato ideas, try twice baked sweet potatoes or sweet potato bread pudding.
 Or if you prefer things more on the savory side, these scalloped sweet potatoes with gruyere and bacon are to die for.

 Best news about this handheld sweet potato casserole?
 It’s easy to make, of course.
 I baked my sweet potatoes the day before so that they were ready to be combined with all the sugar and butter and cinnamon.
+Or instead of baking the sweet potatoes, you could use your Instant Pot to cook them.
+You could even do the mixing step a day ahead.

 - 2 1/2 cups mashed cooked sweet potatoes (about 3 large potatoes)